-In program year 2010, the City will administer seven projects.
-Two of the seven have a geographic target area.
-Approximately 34% of the City's total allocation will be dedicated to target LMI areas.
-Five projects will serve a specific type of client, including at-risk youth, seniors, and persons with disabilities.
+In program year 2011, the City will administer five projects.
+Two of the five have a geographic target area.
+Approximately 49% of the City's total allocation will be dedicated to target LMI areas.
+Three projects will serve a specific type of client, including at-risk youth, seniors, and persons with disabilities, and one project will create at least one job.

-The Ron Wood Family Resource Center will administer the Reach Up program at 212 Winnie Lane.
+The Ron Wood Family Resource Center will administer the Reach Up program at 2621 Northgate Lane.
 The program will offer mental health treatment and case management for at-risk youth and their families who utilize the service.
 This program will help meet the high priority need for improved services for at-risk youth identified in the Consolidated Plan.